 An exploration of the Yoga Sutras of Patanjali.
 An intermediate course of study.

-An 8 to 52 week course for those who sincerely know their spiritual path to be Kriya Yoga.
+A 52 week course for those who sincerely know their spiritual path to be Kriya Yoga.

 An advanced 2-Year course of study for those interested in Kriya Initiation or deepening their personal commitment to spiritual growth through Kriya Yoga.

 There are many free videos and classes available on our YouTube Channel Kriya Yoga Online with Ryan Kurczak.
 Many of the free classes are organized in the playlist section of that channel, as well as the Videos Section of this site.

 Kriya Yoga became more well known through the ceaseless work and service of Paramahansa Yogananda, the author of Autobiography of a Yogi.
 Yogananda was one of the first Yoga teachers to introduce the philosophy of Yoga and practices of meditation to the Western world.
 Yogananda is part of a lineage of teachers which include Mahavatar Babaji, Lahiri Mahasaya, Swami Sri Yukteswar, and their successors.

 Ideally, Kriya Yoga is learned directly from a teacher within an authentic tradition.
 The finer points of Kriya Yoga are to be studied with a living Kriya teacher.
 However, the fundamentals of Kriya are principles supported by all authentic enlightenment traditions, and are natural to healthy, happy human beings.